-The Heisenberg Programme is directed primarily at those researchers who have qualified for professorship via the Emmy Noether Programme (or comparable group leader positions), DFG staff positions, private-sector research or mid-level faculty positions.
-The target group also includes junior professors who have had a positive interim evaluation, persons who hold a post-doctoral lecturing qualification (Habilitation), persons who can provide evidence of an equivalent to a post-doctoral lecturing qualification, and returnees from abroad or foreign researchers who wish to work in Germany, are suitably qualified, and are not yet employed as a full professor at their current institution.
+The Heisenberg Programme is directed primarily at those researchers who have qualified for professorship via the Emmy Noether Programme, DFG staff positions, privatesector research or mid-level faculty positions.
+The target group also includes independent junior research group leaders, junior professors who have received positive evaluations, those who have achieved their habilitation, and German researchers returning from abroad, as well as appropriately qualified foreign researchers (who have not yet achieved a full professorship) looking to pursue careers in Germany.
+The eligibility requirements can also be met via other achievements equivalent to the habilitation.

 Tenure-track professors in Germany and individuals holding a permanent position comparable with W2/W3 salary grades are not eligible to apply.
 Other permanent employment contracts (e.g. position as an academic counsellor) are not excluded from funding eligibility.
-If this applies, please enclose with your proposal a confirmation from your employer that your position will be paused in order to take up the Heisenberg funding.